itsjohncs/johncs.com/source/posts/6-localstorage.rst

 To summarize: Chromium behaves the same as Firefox except that it does not seem to preload the cache until you hit local storage for the first time.

-WebKit seems like a good next target. ``Storage::setItem`` in ``Source/WebCore/storage/Storage.cpp`` is the top of the implementation, and it does have something interesting for once.
+WebKit seems like a good next target (`github <https://github.com/WebKit/webkit>`_). ``Storage::setItem`` in ``Source/WebCore/storage/Storage.cpp`` is the top of the implementation, and it does have something interesting for once.
 We can see that `private browsing mode kills localStorage <http://stackoverflow.com/a/14555361/3920202>`_.
 Burying deeper down though we see a similar story at ``StorageAreaMap::setItem`` in ``Source/WebKit2/WebProcess/Storage/StorageAreaMap.cpp``.

 I'm not going to paste the code here because it's basically the same as the above two.
 There's the wait on the preload, then an access to an in-memory data structure (a hash table this time), and then an asynchronous call to update the disk.

-It would be a good idea to go back through the git history of the three repositories I've been looking at to see when they became super fast, but I think this quick audit is enough to show that we can expect ``localStorage`` to be extremely easy to deal with in the not-so-distant-future (if it's not already the case).
+It would be a good idea to go back through the git history of the three repositories I've been looking at to see when they became super fast.
+I'd also like to do some testing to Internet Explorer to try and figure out if its implementation is also fast.
+I'll leave that to another post though.